A Supply Chain Software Comparison: WMS vs. WCS vs. WES

 Role of Exacta Suite

-The Exacta supply chain software suite positions itself uniquely in the industry.
+The Exacta intralogistics software suite positions itself uniquely in the industry.
 Exacta historically offered integration of WMS and WCS functionality under one system.
 With the development of integrated systems that require extremely fast, dynamic, and real-time execution and decision making, significant obstacles emerged for disconnected warehouse management and controls systems.

 For Exacta, it was a natural transition of adding warehouse execution system functionality to work in tandem with the platform's WMS and WCS functions.
 Seamless integration between the three functions is unique in the industry, offering a unified user interface, business rules, configuration, real time notification and visibility under one roof.
 There is no loss of time or information from one system to another; the system executes at top speed.